-Clematis are ranked by 3 groups, depending on which season(s) they bloom and whether they bloom on old or new wood.
-This helps guide you on how and when to prune them.
-You prune them because as they mature upwards, stems can become decrepit and produce fewer flowers.
+Clematis pruning is ranked into three groups, depending on which season(s) they bloom and whether they bloom on old or new wood.
+Pruning is important because as they mature upwards, stems can become decrepit and produce fewer flowers.

-As they mature upwards, the weight of the "canopy" can become too heavy for the supporting structure or lower stems to handle.
-Pruning back wilted or old stems helps keep the plant open for air circulation and healthy, helping to avoid common issues like fungal stem rot.
+As they mature upwards, the weight of the “canopy” can become too heavy for the supporting structure or lower stems to handle.
+Pruning back wilted or old stems increases air circulation preventing fungal diseases.

 Check out this article (with images) from Fine Gardening on Pruning Clematis.